kirkofypsi/7DWorkProblemModel/dimensions/business_performance.md

 Working for an organization that builds strong brands, has a positive image, and is competitive in the market.

 ### STRONG MARKET COMPETITION
-> Organization faces heavy competition in the market.
-It might not have the resources needed to compete in the market or could be struggling with finding its place in a crowded marketplace.
-Also, competitors may grow faster and win market share while the organization is not able to keep up or even falls behind.
+> Employees feel that organization faces heavy competition in the market.
+It might lack necessary resources to compete or could be struggling in a crowded marketplace.
+Competitors may be growing faster and winning market share while organization is unable to keep up or even falls behind.

 __Exemplary statements reported by employees:__